darrending8319/Ding-QIS/README.md

-# Quantum Information Research with the Koch Lab
+# Darren Ding Quantum Information Research with the Koch Lab